sagemath/trac_to_gh/Issue 7105.md

 # Issue 7105: change search_doc and search_src so the links are opened in a new tab/window

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7105

 Original creator: was